prisma-archive/graphcool-templates/otp-authentication/README.md

 ### Webtask

 The functionality for this example is implemented in an external webtask.
-This is due to a number of external NPM modules, not available for inline functions.
+The are two reasons for doing this:
+- The webtask contains some helper functions that would need to be duplicated when using inline schema extension functions.

+- Creating the schema extensions is actually optional.
+All functionality can also be used by directly accessing the webtask routes.
+The only change necessary would be hardcoding your projectId and PAT in the `authenticateUser` route.

 Deploy the webtask using `wt-cli`:
 ```sh